In this piece we’ll be covering the three most important factors in selecting a control valve:

 The first question you need to ask when valve sizing is “What is my pressure?”

 - For GAS applications, if your pressure is MORE than 300psi, you need a high pressure control valve;

 if it’s LESS than 300 psi, you can likely use a low pressure regulator.

 - For LIQUID applications, if your pressure is MORE than 500psi, you need a high pressure control valve;

-if it’s LESS than 500 psi, you can use a mechanical or pneumatic dump valve.
+if it’s LESS than 500 psi, you can use a lever-operated or pneumatic dump valve.